 - 5.37 The London Plan seeks to safeguard all existing waste sites so they are retained in waste use.
-The London Plan defines 'existing waste sites' as those with planning permission for waste use or those subject to an Environment Agency environmental permit for waste management. - 5.38 In the event that an existing waste site is subject to an application for development for a non waste use, the London Plan requires compensatory capacity to be provided unless the capacity is demonstrated to not be required to meet London's needs as a whole.
+The London Plan defines 'existing waste sites' as those with planning permission for waste use or those subject to an Environment Agency environmental permit for waste management. - 5.38 In the event that an existing waste site is subject to an application for development for a non waste use, the London Plan requires compensatory capacity to be provided.
 Compensatory capacity must be at or above the same level of the waste hierarchy of that which is lost, and that any loss of hazardous waste treatment capacity must be replaced with similar.
 Existing waste sites may only be released without compensatory capacity being provided if it can be demonstrated that there is sufficient capacity elsewhere in London and the target of achieving net self-sufficiency is not compromised.
-This is to be achieved through a plan led approach. - 5.39 The London Plan supporting text indicates that boroughs with surplus capacity should share this with boroughs facing a shortfall before considering release of sites from safeguarding protection.
+This is to be achieved through a plan led approach. - 5.39 The London Plan supporting text indicates that boroughs with surplus capacity share this with boroughs facing a shortfall before considering release of sites from safeguarding protection.
 The London Plan also acknowledges that it may not always be possible for boroughs to meet their apportionment within their boundaries and in these circumstances the 'transfer of apportioned waste' may be agreed upon between donor and receiving boroughs.
 This may be achieved through specific commitments included in the host authority's local waste plan.